-- By the end of September 2021 (six months after the launch of the zone), 85 out of a total of 88 non-compliant buses operating as public buses in central Bath were successfully retrofitted with emission abatement technology. - Preliminary reporting suggests that on average the NOx reduction for retrofitted vehicles exceeds the 80% target set as part of CVRAS and therefore the vehicles are operating in line with compliant/Euro 6 standards. - At the time of writing, the above figures were correct, however, at the time of publication the final three retrofits have since been completed and the overall scheduled bus fleet operating in Bath is now fully compliant.
+- By the end of June 2022, 100% (88) of non-compliant buses operating as public buses in central Bath were successfully retrofitted with emission abatement technology. - Preliminary reporting suggests that on average the NOx reduction for retrofitted vehicles exceeds the 80% target set as part of CVRAS and therefore the vehicles are operating in line with compliant/Euro 6 standards.